ajwadmohimin/ajwadmohimin.github.io/config.md

 Add here global page variables to use throughout your website.
 -->
 +++
-author = "Md.
-Ajwad Mohimin"
+author = "Md Ajwad Mohimin"
 mintoclevel = 2

 # Add here files or directories that should be ignored by Franklin, otherwise